Anjali-Kedia/Nearby-Waste-Collectors/README.md

 #Nearby Waste Collectors

 A tool for finding waste collectors near your location.
-It requests 2 input parameters: type of waste you want to dispose and Location.
-Using the database containing information about local waste collectors, the program determines the waste collectors nearest to the given location.
+It requests 2 input parameters: type of waste you want to dispose off and Location.
+Using the database containing information about local waste collectors, the program determines the  collectors nearest to the given addresss.
 The generation proccess may take up to 2 minutes.

 ## Getting Started